Health effects of electronic cigarettes: Positions

-The scientific community in US and Europe are primarily concerned with their possible effect on public health.
-There is concern among public health experts that e-cigarettes could renormalize smoking, weaken measures to control tobacco, and serve as a gateway for smoking among young people.
-The public health community is divided over whether to support e-cigarettes, because their safety and efficacy for quitting smoking is unclear.
-Many in the public health community acknowledge the potential for their quitting smoking and decreasing harm benefits, but there remains a concern over their long-term safety and potential for a new era of users to get addicted to nicotine and then tobacco.

 Medical organizations differ in their views about the health implications of vaping.
 There is general agreement that e-cigarettes expose users to fewer toxicants than tobacco cigarettes.
 Some healthcare groups and policy makers have hesitated to recommend e-cigarettes for quitting smoking, because of limited evidence of effectiveness and safety.
 Some have advocated bans on e-cigarette sales and others have suggested that e-cigarettes may be regulated as tobacco products but with less nicotine content or be regulated as a medicinal product.

 A 2019 World Health Organization (WHO) report found that the scientific evidence is insufficient to support vaping as a smoking cessation tool.
 Healthcare organizations in the UK (including the Royal College of Physicians and Public Health England) have encouraged smokers to switch to e-cigarettes or other nicotine replacements if they cannot quit, as this would potentially save millions of lives.

 In 2016, the US Food and Drug Administration (US FDA) stated that "Although ENDS [electronic nicotine delivery systems] may potentially provide cessation benefits to individual smokers, no ENDS have been approved as effective cessation aids."
 In 2019 the European Respiratory Society stated that "[t]he tobacco harm reduction strategy is based on well-meaning but incorrect or undocumented claims or assumptions."